-Assessment Item Implementation St atus Non-Implementation Assessment tiem Yes No Brief Expla anation and Its Reason(s) and the stak creditors, er handled by t parties.
-6. The Directo with the req teholders have mployees, cus the legal depar- ors and the Su uirements of t e a smooth commutationers, suppliers retirement of the Compervisors are involved the "Listing Examp as a spokesperson and acting sponding and stakeholders.
-Any legal is beany to safeguard the interests of lived in the refresher course in bles of the Directors and Supervalue 2020 are as follows: k and other sue will be of interested accordance risors of the Director Date Organizer Course Name Course Hours Yung- Hsiang Lin Corporate Operation Discussion on the legal issues of listing, mergers and acquisitions and going-private transactions: taking biotechnology companies as an example 3 Tomiya Takamatsu Shih- Ming Li Sung- Yuan Liao 2020/12/10 Association of the Republic of China (Taiwan) Introduction to the "New Corporate Governance Blueprint" and M&A-related corporate governance 3 Chen- Yi Kao practices Pi-Shu Li 2020/9/7 Accounting Research and Development Foundation in Taiwan Supervisor, corporate governance personnel practice analysis 3 2020/9/30 Securities and Futures Institute Briefing Session on Legal Compliance in Insider Equity Transactions
+Assessment Item Implementation St atus Non-Implementation Assessment item Yes No Brief Expla anation and Its Reason(s) and the stak creditors, er handled by t parties.
+6. The Directo with the req ceholders have mployees, cus the legal depa ors and the Su uirements of e a smooth commustomers, suppliers artment of the Compapervisors are involved the "Listing Examp as a spokesperson and acting sponication channel with the band and stakeholders.
+Any legal is bany to safeguard the interests colved in the refresher course in bles of the Directors and Superv 2020 are as follows: k and other sue will be if interested accordance Director Date Organizer Course Name Course Hours Yung- Hsiang Lin 2020/12/10 Corporate Operation Discussion on the legal issues of listing, mergers and acquisitions and going-private transactions: taking biotechnology companies as an example 3 Tomiya Takamatsu Shih- Ming Li Sung- Yuan Liao Chen- Association of the Republic of China (Taiwan) Introduction to the "New Corporate Governance Blueprint" and M&A-related corporate governance practices 3 Chen- Yi Kao Pi-Shu Li 2020/9/7 Accounting Research and Development Foundation in Taiwan Supervisor, corporate governance personnel practice analysis 3 2020/9/30 Securities and Futures Institute Briefing Session on Legal Compliance in Insider Equity Transactions 3

-Assessment Item Non-Implementation Assessment tem Yes No and Its Reason(s) Director Date Organizer Course Name Course Hours 2020/1/20 Securities and Futures Institute Analysis and decision- making application of corporate financial information 2020/1/20 Securities and Futures Institute An explanation of how directors and supervisors supervise the establishment of a company's whistleblower system and an introduction to the draft law of exposing fraud in my country Shu-Min He 2020/1/21 Securities and Futures Institute The discussion of enterprises facing information security governance-with emphasis on legal practice 2020/12/10 Corporate Operation Association Discussion on legal issues related to corporate listing, mergers and acquisitions and delisting transactions: Taking biotech companies as an example 2020/12/10 Corporate Operation Association Responsibilities of directors, supervisors and managers in corporate mergers and acquisitions Company had followed the as established em to control l various internal r risks. ies and risk measurement star egulations in accordance with to company sets up the business the law and provides ser vices and co nsultations for cus with customers a tomers' products, and maintain and has a customer complain is a smooth 1
+Assessment Item Non-Implementation Assessment tem Yes No and Its Reason(s) Director Date Organizer Course Name Course Hours 2020/1/20 Securities and Futures Institute Analysis and decision- making application of corporate financial information An explanation of how directors and supervisors supervise the establishment of a company's whistleblower system and an introduction to the draft law of exposing fraud in my country Shu-Min He 2020/1/21 Securities and Futures Institute Futures Institute governance-with emphasis on legal practice 2020/12/10 Corporate Operation Association Discussion on legal issues related to corporate listing, mergers and acquisitions and delisting transactions: Taking biotech companies as an example 2020/12/10 Corporate Operation Association Responsibilities of directors, supervisors and managers in corporate mergers and acquisitions Company had followed the as established em to control various internal r ies and risk measurement star egulations in accordance with to company sets up the business the law and provides ser communicat vices and co nsultations for cus with customers a tomers' products, and maintain and has a customer complain is a smooth ı

-Assessment Item Implementation Status Non-Implementation Assessment Item Yes No and Its Reason(s) 9.
+A googgment Item Implementation Status Non-Implementation Assessment Item Yes No and Its Reason(s) 9.
 The Company purchased liability insurance for directors and supervisors: The Company has purchased liability insurance for directors.